 For the children, there are the superb playground The Little City Museum, as well as the curious youth exhibition Factotum and two exploration maps, The Mystery at Eskilstuna Huus and the Adventures of the curious mouse friends Pip and Petra.

-…The Steam Engine collection!!
-This is northern Europe’s largest, still working, steam engine hall.
+This is northern Europe’s largest, (and fingers crossed working) steam engine hall.
 You will find many beautiful steam engines from the turn of the century, even a steam fire truck!
 There is even an English locomotive from 1874 in the exhibition hall!
 It’s ok to play with it, as long as you don't start it up!

 *This is just the beginning.
 During the time running up to SilwerSteam we will continuously update this program.
 If you would like to get involved with an idea of your own, know that you will be very welcome indeed!